-Blockchain is a cardinal ledger of financial transactions that is programmed to record transactions but and virtually everything of value.
+Answer: Blockchain is a cardinal ledger of financial transactions that is programmed to record transactions but and virtually everything of value.
 The Blockchain technology was discovered along with the innovation of Bitcoins.
-As because everything is safe and secure in Bitcoin, it will simply run for a long time. (blockchain developer interview questions)
+As because everything is safe and secure in Bitcoin, it will simply run for a long time.

-2. Why are blockchains relevant to certification and assurance organisations?_text]
+2. Why are blockchains relevant to certification and assurance organizations?

-We believe that the unique value in certification and assurance organisations lies in the trusted data that only they are able to provide.
-By adopting blockchain technology as a way to outsource the proving of that data to public blockchains, those organisations can benefit in several ways, including:
+Answer: We believe that the unique value in certification and assurance organizations lies in the trusted data that only they can provide.
+By adopting blockchain technology as a way to outsource the proving of that data to public blockchains, those organizations can benefit in several ways, including:

 - Reduction in system operation costs

 - Transparency along the supply chains they focus on

 - Credibility to regulators and the public

 - Inclusiveness of smaller sized actors of supply chains

 3. When talking about a “transaction”, does any action on a blockchain represent a transfer of value?

 Answer: No. In the context of blockchains, the word “transaction” is much more general than a transfer of value.
 It is used to describe any interaction of a user with the system.
 For example, a certifier would make a transaction to deliver a certificate.
 Some transactions do represent a transfer of value.